PBBFMM3D: a parallel black-box algorithm for kernel matrix-vector multiplication: Numerical Results

 Gaussian random field (GRF) theory \cite{rasmussen2005gaussian,stein1999interpolation} has been widely used in interpolation and estimation of spatially correlated unknowns.
-For example, estimating permeability of underground soil and rock is of critical interest for hydrogeologists and petroleum engineers \citep{kitanidis1997introduction,oliver2008inverse}.
-GRF requires a covariance matrix as prior information of underlying unknown fields such as smoothness and uncertainty.
-Due to the large problem size encountered in practical applications, dimension reduction of the prior matrix through eigenvalue decomposition has been investigated \cite{bui2012extreme,lee2016scalable,saibaba2016randomized}.
+For example, GRF methods can be used for estimating the permeability of the underground soil and rock, which is of critical interest to hydrogeologists and petroleum engineers \citep{kitanidis1997introduction,oliver2008inverse}.
+In GRF methods, a covariance matrix is required as the prior information of the underlying unknown field.
+However, practical applications typically require large numbers of unknowns, so dimension reduction techniques such as the principle component analysis are required.

-We compute the truncated eigenvalue decomposition of dense covariance matrices using the randomized SVD (see Algo.\ 5.3 in \cite{halko2011finding}) accelerated by PBBFMM3D.
-The computational cost for a randomized SVD to calculate the top $k$ eigenvalues is $O(N^2k)$, and using PBBFMM3D for matrix operations reduces the cost to $O(Nk)$.

-\autoref{tab:randSVD} reports the timing and accuracy for eigenvalue computations using randomized SVD (randSVD) accelerated by PBBFMM3D.
-We used an isotropic exponential covariance kernel $\exp(-r)$ and generated the data randomly in a unit cube.
-We see that PBBFMM3D leads to significant speed gains while maintaining a high accuracy.
-Further, when the problem size increases to $64\times 10^4$, randSVD with an exact (direct) matrix computation has reached the memory limit.

-Lastly, we perform eigenvalue decomposition of the same covariance kernel $\exp(-r)$ on the 2D unit domain with unstructured grids \cite{alnaes2015fenics} as shown in \autoref{fig:dolfin-eigv}.
-The eigenvectors were computed from randSVD accelerated by PBBFMM3D with a computation time of 172 seconds in average for 5 trials.
-Note that this 2D application is for illustration purpose and PBBFMM3D can handle 3D applications with similar computational complexity.
+To obtain the top-$k$ principle components, we employ \texttt{PBBFMM3D} to compute the truncated eigenvalue decomposition of the covariance matrix.
+In particular, we use a randomized method (Algorithm 5.3 in \cite{halko2011finding}) to calculate the top-$k$ eigenvalues and their associated eigenvectors, and the randomized algorithm requires evaluating \cref{eq:summation} $\O(k)$ times (same target and source points but with $\O(k)$ different weights).
+While the original method requires $\O(k N^2)$ operations, we accelerate the method with \texttt{PBBFMM3D} and arrive at the optimal $\O(k N)$ complexity, where $N$ is the number of data points.

+In the next experiment, we randomly generated data points in the unit cube and employed the kernel function $e^{-r}$, one-dimensional Mat\'{e}rn kernel with smoothness 1/2.
+The goal was to compute the top-100 eigen-pairs of the covariance matrix, where {120 matrix-vector products (packed into one matrix-matrix product) were evaluated twice in the randomized algorithm.
+In the original randomized method, matrix-matrix products are computed by calling the \texttt{dgemm} subroutine in the Intel MKL library (with multi-threading on 32 cores).} In the \texttt{PBBFMM3D}-accelerated method, the number of Chebyshev nodes was $p=4$, and the number of tree levels were 3, 4 and 5 for the three increasing problem sizes.
+We measured the error $\|\Lambda_{FMM} - \Lambda_{ext}\|_2 / \|\Lambda_{ext}\|_2$, where $\Lambda_{ext}$ and $\Lambda_{FMM}$ are the eigenvalues computed using the original method and the \texttt{PBBFMM3D}-accelerated method, respectively.
+The errors for $N=10^4$ and $N=8 \times 10^4$ are $1.6 \times 10^{-4}$ and $2.8 \times 10^{-5}$, respectively.